oneminch/Notes/DevOps.md

     - a culture of strong collab b/n Dev & Ops
     - a set of practices aimed at improving time-to-market
     - should work in harmony with [[Agile]] practices
+- **4 Key Principles**:
+    - ==Automation of the [[SDLC|Software Development Lifecycle]]==: This includes automating testing, builds, releases, and the provisioning of development environments to increase efficiency and reduce errors.
+    - ==Collaboration and communication==: DevOps encourages cross-functional teams to work together closely, share responsibilities, and communicate frequently to reduce inefficiencies and improve the quality of services provided to customers.
+    - ==Incremental development and rapid delivery==: DevOps focuses on incremental development and rapid delivery of software, allowing teams to respond quickly to customer needs and build competitive advantage.
+    - ==Monitoring and feedback loops==: DevOps practices include monitoring and logging to ensure the quality of application updates and infrastructure changes, allowing teams to reliably deliver at a more rapid pace while maintaining control and preserving compliance.
 - **Notes:**
     - Some tasks in DevOps practices are shifted from IT to developers.
     - DevOps can create new requirements, such as tooling support.